ponder craft & design

 What are you using this crafted piece for?
 Is it appropriate and safe in the space?

-How to properly care for this particular piece.
+Do you know how to properly care for this particular piece?

 Is the design appropriate to the piece’s function?

-Have the fibre materials been lightfasted/ colour-fasted before use?
+Have the fibre materials been treated to be lightfast/colourfast before use?

 Does the labeling identify any washing or care instructions?

-Know what Health Standards should apply by becoming familiar with the Hazardous Products Act.
+What health standards apply to this piece?
+Learn more by becoming familiar with the Hazardous Products Act.

 Basketry